CAR T-Cell therapy in Singapore

 Time frame

-Check below the total time frame required for complete the CAR T-Cell therapy process.
-Although time frame depends a lot on the distance of lab from the hospital that prepared the CAR’s.
+Check below the total time frame required to complete the CAR T-Cell therapy process.
+However, the time frame depends a lot on the distance of the lab from the hospital that prepared the CARs.

 1. Examination & test: one week